Learning Invariant Representations under General Interventions on the Response: Characterization of Invariant Matching Properties

 Similar to the argument in the proof of Theorem~\ref{thm1}, the class of $\phi$'s from Theorem~\ref{thm:int_xy} will lead to the same test population loss, as they depend on the same $S$ that is fixed in this setting.
 Assumption~\ref{assump_second_child} is necessary for $\lambda_{X} \neq 0$, while sufficient conditions for $\lambda_{X} \neq 0$ can be found similarly as in Proposition~\ref{prop_l}.
-When $Y$ is additionally intervened through the noise variance, the second matching property in Theorem~\ref{thm:int_xy} still holds (see Remark~\ref{rmk:int_var_coro2} in Appendix~\ref{app:coro2}).